the-ray-kar/the-ray-kar/README.md

 # Hi there, I'm Akshay 👋

 Welcome to my GitHub profile!
-I'm a passionate artificial intelligence, computer vision, datascientist and robotics engineer.
+I'm a passionate Data Scientist,artificial intelligence, computer vision and robotics engineer.
 Call me what you want.
-I love building stuff algorithm, pipelines, apps, robots, models and working on challenging tasks and always on too something be it AI , Robots or even electronics.
+I love building stuff algorithm, solve problems, pipelines, apps, robots, models and working on challenging tasks and always on too something be it AI , Robots or even electronics.
-Currently I work on Autonomous Vehicles (Cars) in Mercedes R&D to make them a reality and safer future.

 ## 🧑‍💻 About Me

-- 🌱 I’m currently learning **Reinforcement Learning and Computer Vision**
+- 🌱 I’m currently learning **GenAI LLMs, Reinforcement Learning and Computer Vision**
 - 👯 I’m looking to collaborate on **AI, ML, Data, Robotics, anything which buzzes my head**

 ## 🛠️ Technologies & Tools